pratikdatey/Covid-19_X-ray_classification_Deployment_Flask/README.md

 # Covid-19_X-ray_classification_Flask

 - In this project I use CNN Deep Neural Network to predict the person is having Covid-19 symptoms or not.
+- In this project I created End-to-End Covid-19_X-ray_classification by using of FLASK.

 ![image](https://www.emeraldgrouppublishing.com/sites/default/files/image/covid-cells.jpg)